- Application type

 - On Stored filename compute Xbasic function

-(Optional) If you want complete control over the filename of the uploaded image, you can call an Xbasic function to compute the filename.
+(Optional) Shown when Application type is "Desktop".
+If you want complete control over the filename of the uploaded image, you can call an Xbasic function to compute the filename.

 - Maximum file size